ignaciolarranaga/contracts-example/README.md

   * Please note that: IN_PROGRESS < NEW < TERMINATED if ordered alphabetically

 ## HOW-TOs

+### How-to manual deploy

+1. Install the software dependencies as detailed in [.gitpodDockerfile](.gitpodDockerfile) (e.g. aws-cdk, aws-sam-cli, etc.)
+2. Use `npm install` to download the lerna dependencies used in the following steps
+3. Use `npm run bootstrap` to bootstrap the project (i.e. install all the dependencies)
+4. Use `npm run build` to build it

 ### Execute Lambdas Locally
 To execute a lambda locally you can run: `sam local invoke LAMBDA_ID -e SAMPLE_EVENT -t stack.yml`.